In recent months, you may be hearing in the news that the global economy is in a state of recession or economic downturn.

 The best way to prepare for a recession is by sorting out your finances.
 Start a savings account where you can put funds that you can use for your basic necessities and medical coverage.
 Some savings accounts come with high interest rates, so check with your bank about their offerings.

 You should also invest for the future such as buying mutual bonds or life insurance and building up your retirement funds.
 Some of the best investors in the market look into the stock market as a great way to invest.
+If you are looking at an entry-level stock app, you ca consider using Stash app.

 If you plan to go through this route, you should not buy and sell stocks haphazardly because of the economic situation.
 Have a clear investment plan in place that matches your needs and risk level and stick with it.